ooni/spec/README.md

 *Probe*

-The software that users runs to perform nettests.
+The software that users run to perform nettests.

 *Techniques*

-Are strategies that we follow for implementing nettests, hypothesis we are interesting in testing and implementation details for each target platform.
+Are strategies that we follow for implementing nettests, hypothesis we are interested in testing and implementation details for each target platform.

 *Data formats*